Jerome-M-StMartin/_old-goblin-rl/README.txt

+!!!
+DEPRECATED as of May, 2022
+See my other repo, goblin-rl.
+!!!

 PROSPECTIVE EMPLOYERS:
 This part is just for you.
 I'm just about to link this repo to a recruiter and wanted to clarify which parts of this source code are worth your time.
 If